kanghohyeong/function-based-rendering/README.md

 ![image](https://user-images.githubusercontent.com/63776725/136702882-1e9f905f-a8cb-4d99-9762-d62745612517.png)

-The rendering process can be implemented as a series of functions that add children from the top-level DOM object.
+The rendering process can be implemented as a series of functions that add and modify children from the top-level DOM object.

-## core.js (code for creating Views by function composition)
+## core.js

+**Code that makes it easier to implement function based rendering**

 ```javascript
 /*